Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Fitler posts according to the slider
 * Working deletion of posts according to roles and ownership
 * Working reset password for students and admin
-* post/share component support pictures
+* Post/Share component support pictures
+* Send email of the notification

 # Bugs:
 * Responsiveness is wonky